snootched/cb-lcars/README.md

 ### Font
 Using a slightly updated Antonio font resouce string.<br>
-This adds weights 100-700 allowing for more fine-grained control of the text seen in Picard.
+This adds weights 100-700 allowing for more fine-grained control of the text seen in Picard (some displays use really thin font)

+Simply substitute the following resource string when setting up ha-lcars:
 `https://fonts.googleapis.com/css2?family=Antonio:wght@100..700&display=swap`

-## Custom `Picard` Colors
+### Custom `Picard` Colors

+Simply add the custom `Picard II` and `Picard II RED ALERT` definitions from [lcars.yaml](ha-lcars/lcars.yaml) to your ha-lcars `lcars.yaml` file.

 <details closed><summary>Picard II</summary>